motiondeveloper/blog/content/blog/how-to-animate-with-expressions/index.md

 When making [Motion Graphics Templates](https://helpx.adobe.com/au/after-effects/using/creating-motion-graphics-templates.html) in After Effects, or any other type of automated work, there comes a time when you wish you were able to add and modify keyframes with expressions.

-While you're able to get some functionality using the `linear` or `ease` expressions, this quickly gets messy, and you're still not able to modify the easing like you are with keyframes.
+While you're able to get some functionality using the `js›linear` or `js›ease` expressions, this quickly gets messy, and you're still not able to modify the easing like you are with keyframes.

 **eKeys** solves this problem by giving you an easy way to create keyframes in expressions.
 In this blog post, you'll learn how to get starting using eKeys in your projects.